WHAT IS A CHARTER SCHOOL?

 Trade Tech focuses on preparation for professions in the construction and engineering industry, including engineering design, architecture and green building technologies.

-The Vista Unified School District serves as the Chartering Agency for any charter school operating under a charter authorized by the Vista Unified School District.
-The primary purpose of the Chartering Agency is to review potential charter school petitions and either grant or deny the charter based on a specific set of criteria.
+The Vista Unified School District serves as the Chartering Authority for any charter school operating under a charter authorized by the Vista Unified School District.
+The primary purpose of the Chartering Authority is to review charter school petitions and either grant or deny the charter based on a specific set of criteria.
 To this end, Vista Unified must follow strict accountability procedures established by Assembly Bill 1137, and later codified into Education Codes 47604.32 and 47604.33.
-The legal requirements of the school district serving as Chartering Agency are outlined in School Board Policy 0420.4.
-The specific processes Vista Unified follows to fulfill its obligation as Chartering Agency are outlined in the Administrative Regulation 0420.4.
+The legal requirements of the school district serving as Chartering Authority are outlined in School Board Policy 0420.4.
+The specific processes Vista Unified follows to fulfill its obligation as Chartering Authority are outlined in the Administrative Regulation 0420.4.